i-pichurov/python-project-49/README.md

 # Installing

-Copy the contents of the repository:
+Copy the contents of the repository:\
-    git clone git@github.com:IvanPiskarev/python-project-49.git
+    git clone git@github.com:i-pichurov/python-project-49.git

-Install the package using the command in the Makefile:
+Install the package using the command in the Makefile:\
     make package-install

 After installing the package, you can run the games with the following commands: